gwu-libraries/gwlibraries-workshops/r-for-data-analysis/README.md

-# GW Libraries/STEMWorks "Introduction to R for Data Analysis" workshop materials
+# GW Libraries/STEMWorks "Introduction to R for Data Analysis" workshop

+## Software Installation

+You will need R and R Studio for this workshop.
+Please install:

+- R from [r-project.org](r-project.org) (install this first)
+- The free version of RStudio Desktop from [rstudio.com](https://www.rstudio.com/products/rstudio/download/)  (install this second) - select the Open Source License

+## Workshop Materials

 This folder contains materials for the GW Libraries/STEMWorks "Introduction to R for Data Analysis" workshops.
 Materials are updated on an ongoing basis, so they are likely change (hopefully improve) over time.